Rope incense

 Rope incense or Tibetan incense is made in Tibet, Northern parts of Nepal, and Bhutan.
 Incense is an important representation of the Tibetan culture.
 These incenses have a characteristic "earthy" or herbal scent to them.
 Rope incenses can contain 30 or more ingredients.
-As with most Asian incense, Tibetan incense is not rolled around a bamboo stick, but is extruded into lengths or coils.
+Like most Asian incense, Tibetan incense is extruded into lengths or coils, rather than rolled around a bamboo stick.
 The incense is known as bateko dhoop (lit. braided incense) in Nepali language and is used as an alternative to stick incense.

 Medicine

 In Tibetan medicine, incense is regarded as a way of treatment for various ailments.
 This information can be found in Tibetan medical books which originated from the four Tantras (Root Tantra, Tantra of Enlightenment, Tantra of Instructions, Concluding Tantra) which is also known as rGyudbzhi in Tibetan.
 It is the central work upon which contemporary Tibetan medicine is based.
 Tibetan medical theory states that everything in the universe is made up of the 5 proto-elements: sa (earth), chu (water), me (fire), rLung (wind or air), and Nam-mkha (space).
 But only four play a role in the classification of our illnesses, except Nam-mkha.
 Each element contains eight active forces and 17 qualities.
 Some of these elements are contained in our three bodily energies and their imbalance affects the equilibrium of the three 'fluids' (rLung, mkhrispa and badkan).